LivingUpp

 And I wasn’t the only one, because everyone else nodded knowingly, too.

 When I worked in the corporate wellness space, my calendar was frequently double-booked with meetings.
-At the time, I wasn’t skilled at setting healthy boundaries, and I said ‘yes’ to just about everything, believing that I didn’t have a choice.
+At the time, I wasn’t skilled at setting healthy boundaries, and I said ‘yes’ to almost everything, not realizing I had a choice.

 Plus, I was a people-pleaser who hated the idea of letting anyone down.
-On several occasions, I found myself dialed into two conference calls at the same time—my company phone on one ear and my personal phone on the other – listening anxiously in case my name was mentioned, and I needed to answer a question.
+On several occasions, I would dial into two conference calls at once.
+With my company phone on one ear and my personal phone on the other, Id’ listen anxiously for my name in case I needed to answer a question.

 It was a completely unsustainable existence.
 So, how do you know if you’re an overfunctioner?